xackery/xackery.com/content/post/chisel-in-karma.md

 Or make concrete, which improves your movement speed, great for highways!
 To make concrete, you simply need to cook gravel in a furnace, then use a chisel to transform it to asphalt or other concrete colors.
 <img src="/post/images/karma/chisel-concrete.png" title="Concrete in Chisel">

 The possibilities are endless for designing when chisel is included in your mod packs, and it's prebuilt into Karma!
+Chisel is great, isn't it?